 - Any person may act to prevent situations which they see arising.
 Members of the school will be made aware of the important role and responsibilities that they have in spotting inappropriate behaviour or language and in reporting to key members of staff.
-Children will be taught to report and support individuals who may be being bullied. - Relevant access to outside agencies and support will be provided where necessary and certain helpline numbers (e.g. Childline) will be available. - Each class elects two Bullybusters who any child can approach if they feel they are being bullied.
-Their role is to support their peers and promote friendship, cooperation and kindness.
+Children will be taught to report and support individuals who may be being bullied. - Relevant access to outside agencies and support will be provided where necessary and certain helpline numbers (e.g. Childline) will be available. - Each class elects two members of the "Gold Force" who then have the role of promoting the Golden Rule across the school, particularly during playtimes.
+They support their peers and promote friendship, co-operation and kindness.